Introduction to Rhythm Changes for Jazz GuitarSep 08, 2020

 A common thing that happens to beginners is that they'll get lost in the form while improvising or comping behind another player.
 Learning melodies will help you keep your place in the form since, there tends to be some confusion when the last "A" comes back around to the first "A."

 For this lesson, I've chosen the tune Wee, which is also on one of my favorite John Scofield recordings.
 In the video lesson, you can hear the demo at 09:06

-Here, I'm going to give you some basic shell voicings with easy extensions that you can use to comp over this form.
+Here, I'm giving you some basic shell voicings with easy extensions that you can use to comp over this form.
 These shapes are very useful because they leave lots of room on the top two strings for extensions, should you choose to use them.

 You'll notice in the video at 10:44, I play those chord shapes "activated."
-I've added some rhythms for interest.
-Please do the same, and make it swing :)
+I've also added some rhythms for interest.
+Do the same, and make it swing! :)